jdonnelly36/AsymMirai/README.md

 # Readme for "AsymMirai: Interpretable Breast Cancer Risk Prediction from Mammograms"

-## NOTE: This code is intended for review purposes only.
-The codebase will be released to the public upon publication, but this version is not intended for access or use outside of peer review.

 # Introduction
 This repository was used to develop AsymMirai.
 The codebase itself is a fork of the MIT-licensed Mirai codebase (https://github.com/yala/Mirai).